Dasharo/dasharo-pq/README.md

 **Disclaimer**: Our current understanding of patch management systems, such as guilt, is still at a low level.
-Therefore, the following benefits are more of a hypothesis, to be proven and a basis for discussion, but were built on top of logical consequences of using patch based systems.
+Therefore, the following benefits are more of a hypothesis to be proven and a basis for discussion, but were built on top of logical consequences of using patch-based systems.
 We may want to improve the following arguments in the future.

 #### **Handling Upstream Requests for Patch Changes**

-**Scenario:** An upstream project requests changes to a patch, that was/is/will be included in release, before accepting it.
+**Scenario:** An upstream project requests changes to a patch that was/is/will be included in release before accepting it.
 Managing this scenario downstream using branches can be complex and error-prone.

 **Benefit of Patch Management:**

-- **Ease of Modification:** Patch management tools like Guilt make it straightforward to modify individual patches without disrupting other changes.
+- **Ease of Modification:** Patch management tools like `guilt` make it straightforward to modify individual patches without disrupting other changes.
   You can edit the specific patch, refresh it, and reapply the patch queue.
 - **Minimal Disruption:** This approach avoids the complications of merging or